ShaanJ1/DC-Motor-Speed-Controller/README.md

 # DC-Motor-Speed-Controller
 A PWM speed controller made for the 775 DC Motor, but can be used with other motors as well.

+I made this as Version 2 of my motor controller for my V8 Engine project, as that board failed to work entirely because of bad design.

 # Bill of Materials (BOM)